Please see contact information below or complete the form and we will get in touch with you.

 The Importance of a Postnatal Assessment at LETO

 Carrying and delivering a baby is no mean feat and has a significant impact on a mother’s body.
 It is also not uncommon for new mothers to feel really anxious about what has happened to their body as a consequence of pregnancy and childbirth.

-Understanding exactly how your body is healing and recovering is critical for Women’s Health Physiotherapists from a clinical perspective but is also so beneficial from an emotional perspective for you as a new mother.
+Understanding exactly how your body is healing and recovering is critical from a clinical perspective of a specialist pelvic health physiotherapist at LETO, but is also so beneficial from an emotional perspective for you as a new mother.
 Less time worrying about whether you are or will be ‘normal’ again and more time focusing on how far you have come with realistic expectations for getting back to you!

 In France the Government provides all women with la rééducation périnéale – up to 10 sessions of therapy to restore the postnatal pelvic floor and retrain the abdominal muscles following the birth of a child.
 A rhyme to the reason why they all have such enviable figures and flawless composure right?!
-Cue the UK where despite the prevalence of pelvic floor related issues, post-natal care with a specialist Women’s Health Physiotherapist has an extremely low profile and is not available routinely under the NHS.
-Here, a woman attends her six-week postpartum check-up with her GP and, if nothing is seriously wrong, is reminded to do her Kegel exercises, cleared to have sex again and sent on her way.
+Cue the UK where despite the prevalence of pelvic floor related issues, postnatal care with a specialist pelvic health Physiotherapist has an extremely low profile and is not available routinely under the NHS.
+Here in the UK, a woman attends her six-week postpartum check-up with her GP and, if nothing is seriously wrong, is reminded to do her Kegel exercises, cleared to have sex again and sent on her way.

 Just because minimal care and consideration for Women’s Health issues is the norm here in the United Kingdom, it does not make it right!